-A brownfield site is an existing multiple occupancy site with an existing connection to the CitiPower or Powercor distribution network.
+A brownfield embedded network site is an existing multiple occupancy site with an existing connection to the CitiPower or Powercor distribution network.

 A brownfield embedded network connection requires: